Mehemea ka moemoeā ahau, ko ahau nake. Mehemea ka moemoeā tātou, ka taea e tātou.

 - Contemporary economic issues: Focusing on the impact of Crown policies, practices and legislation on wāhine Māori.

-We aim to keep this website as up-to-date as possible.
-If you have any pātai please email us.
+We aim to keep this website up to date.
+If you have any pātai email us at firstname.lastname@example.org.

 Ka nui te mihi ki Te Puni Kōkiri mō ngā whakaahua e whakamahia ana ki tēnei whārangi ipurangi.
 Thanks to Te Puni Kōkiri for the use of the images on this page.